This Pearler review is based on my personal experience with Pearler, but I may be unconsciously biased.

 Within days, the auto-invest function had changed to completely customisable number of weeks or months.
 Impressive!

 Pearler is still early in it’s journey, but growing rapidly.
-It’s building a customer base and trust by focussing on what younger (particularly financial independence chaser) investors want and need.
+It’s building a customer base and trust by focussing on what investors want and need.
 The broker has just hit $2 million invested.
 If you’re looking for a broker for automated investing, Pearler may be the right fit.
-Sign up and check it out today.
+Sign up for an account for a free brokerage credit and check it out today.